 If you’re a regular reader, you’ll know that in November 2016 I moved into a 1950s bungalow that needed completely renovating.
-It was the perfect project Ian and I had been looking for – or…View Post
+It was the perfect project Ian and I had been looking for – or so we thought.

 Your to-do list is always a work in progress.
 At the end of each day, you wonder why there’s still so much left to do.
 You can’t remember the last time you took a proper lunch break, and breakfast is something you eat at your desk.

 I get it, your business is your baby.
 But that doesn’t mean you have to do everything yourself.

 Those tasks that aren’t your strong point, the ones you spend ages deliberating over – you can take them out of the equation.
 You can invest in your business and pay someone who knows what they’re doing.
 And that includes hiring someone to write your content too.
 If writing isn’t your strong point, the thought of producing a weekly blog post won’t make you punch the air Team America stylee.
 Chances are, it either won’t get done, or you’ll be up until midnight staring at a blank word document frantically trying to come up with the goods.
 While you understand the importance of having a blog, you just don’t have the time to maintain it.
 Let’s face it, blogging is time-consuming and posting new content on a regular basis takes a certain kind of dedication.
 But luckily for you, you can pay someone to do it for you.

 Last week I looked at why it’s important to have a blog for your business.
 This week, I wanted to share the benefits of hiring a professional blogger.

 To save time